-Purificator Vestments Priest Peplum Presider's Book Sacristan Pews Pope Sacrarium Vestibule Reliquery / Sepulcrum Sanctuary Pastor Stock Thurible The Stations of the Cross Stoup Thurifer Paten Font The Gospels of Ordinary Time Lectionary is the supreme authority of the Catholic Church.
+Purificator Vestments Priest Peplum Presider's Book Sacristan Pews Pope Sacrarium Vestibule Lectionary Sanctuary Pastor Stock Thurible The Stations of the Cross Stoup Thurifer Paten Font

+Pope is the supreme authority of the Catholic Church.
 He is sometime called "Pontiff" and "Holy See", and will be the leader of the church until he dies.
-A bowl at the entrance of the church used to contain holy water.
+Stoup A bowl at the entrance of the church used to contain holy water.
 More commonly called holy water fonts.
-Specially ordained men who consecrate and offer the Body and Blood of Jesus at Mass.
+Priest Specially ordained men who consecrate and offer the Body and Blood of Jesus at Mass.
 They forgive sins, perform baptisms, marriages, funerals, run the parish and lead the people closer to God.
-Their ordination to the priesthood can be traced to the Apostles who were the first priests after Jesus. form of devotion commemorating the Passion and death of Christ, consisting of a series of meditations (stations): (1) his condemnation to death, (2) taking up of the cross, (3) the first fall on the way to Calvary, (4) meeting his Mother, (5) being assisted by Simon of Cyrene and (6) by the woman Veronica who wiped his face, (7) the second fall, (8) meeting the women of Jerusalem, (9) the third fall, (10) being stripped and (11) nailed to the cross, (12) his death, (13) the removal of his body from the cross and (14) his burial.
-A small linen cloth used during Mass to wipe the Chalice.
-The bench-like seats in the main body of the Church.
-The cavity on the altar in which the relic(s) of the patron saints of that church or chapel are incased.
-A sink with a drain going directly into the ground usually fitted with a silver cover and lock which is used in the cleansing of the sacred vessels and linens.
-The green binder that contains the announcements and notes for the celebrating Priest.
-The part of the church immediately surrounding the Altar.
-A cloth covering used to hide the chalice and paten up to the offertory and after Communion.
+Their ordination to the priesthood can be traced to the Apostles who were the first priests after Jesus.
+Stations of the Cross form of devotion commemorating the Passion and death of Christ, consisting of a series of meditations (stations): (1) his condemnation to death, (2) taking up of the cross, (3) the first fall on the way to Calvary, (4) meeting his Mother, (5) being assisted by Simon of Cyrene and (6) by the woman Veronica who wiped his face, (7) the second fall, (8) meeting the women of Jerusalem, (9) the third fall, (10) being stripped and (11) nailed to the cross, (12) his death, (13) the removal of his body from the cross and (14) his burial.
+Purificator A small linen cloth used during Mass to wipe the Chalice.
+Pews The bench-like seats in the main body of the Church.
+Sacralum A sink with a drain going directly into the ground usually fitted with a silver cover and lock which is used in the cleansing of the sacred vessels and linens.
+Preșider's Book The green binder that contains the announcements and notes for the celebrating Priest.
+Sanctuary The part of the church immediately surrounding the Altar.
+Peplum A cloth covering used to hide the chalice and paten up to the offertory and after Communion.
 It is selected by the liturgical color for the service.
-From the Latin for shepherd, an ordained minister charged with responsibility for the doctrinal, sacramental and related service of people committed to his care; e.g., a bishop for the people in his diocese, a Priest for the people of his parish.
-The person whose ministry is the care of the sacristy, sanctuary, vestments, sacred vessels, etc. A small saucer shaped plate of precious metal that holds the large host.
-Year A - The Gospel according to Matthew.
-Year B - The Gospel according to Mark.
-Year C - The Gospel according to Luke.
-The book(s) that contains the scriptural readings for the Mass.
+Pașter From the Latin for shepherd, an ordained minister charged with responsibility for the doctrinal, sacramental and related service of people committed to his care; e.g., a bishop for the people in his diocese, a Priest for the people of his parish. \$carișten The person whose ministry is the care of the sacristy, sanctuary, vestments, sacred vessels, etc. Paten A small saucer shaped plate of precious metal that holds the large host.
+Lectionary The book(s) that contains the scriptural readings for the Mass.
 Usually used to denote the lay minister who proclaims the scripture readings at Mass.
-The basin used for baptisms (contains holy water).
-The person at a liturgical function who carries the thurible or censer.
-The special garments worn in the various liturgies.
-The back of the Church where the main entrance doors to the Church are located.
-Metal vessels (also known as a Censer) with a perforated cover and is suspended by a chain, in which incense is burned.
+Font The basin used for baptisms (contains holy water).
+Thurifer The person at a liturgical function who carries the thurible or censer.
+Vestments The special garments worn in the various liturgies.
+Vestible The back of the Church where the main entrance doors to the Church are located.
+Thurible Metal vessels (also known as a Censer) with a perforated cover and is suspended by a chain, in which incense is burned.
 It is used at some Masses, Benedictions of the Blessed Sacrament and other liturgical functions.

-58. Fill in the blank for each of the following questions...
+57. Fill in the blank for each of the following questions...